 Enjoy a Luxury Yacht Charter in New England

-Long Island Sound, Block Island, Newport, Martha’s Vineyard, Nantucket, Boston, Portland, Boothbay, Camden, Bar Harbor, Nova Scotia, Bras d’Or Lake, New Brunswick, Cape Breton
+Newport, Long Island Sound, Sag Harbor, Block Island, Martha’s Vineyard, Nantucket, Cape Cod, Boston, Portland, Boothbay, Camden, Bar Harbor, Arcadia National Park, Nova Scotia, Bras d’Or Lake, Cape Breton

 With an extensive yacht charter cruising area including Long Island, the islands of Rhode Island, Martha’s Vineyard, Nantucket and Cape Cod, New Hampshire, Maine and Canada, along with the coasts of Nova Scotia, New Brunswick and Cape Breton, this sailing area is beautiful; heralded by: